10 Best Running Vests Reviewed of 2018

 - Filling bladder is a bit awkward.

-The only vest on our list designed to comfortably carry climbing gear while trail running.
+The Ultimate Direction vest is the only vest on our list designed to comfortably carry climbing gear while trail running.

 At 326 Ounces this vest is very lightweight but a bit bigger then the previous version.